97arushisharma/Random-Code/iptable_rules/README.md

 * -j : It stands for jumping to the chain mentioned after it.

 Some default actions are ACCEPT, DROP and REJECT.

+To verify that the rules have been created run the following command and search for the chain:

+     iptables -L -v --line-numbers

+To see the rules that have been applied with that particular chain run the following command:

+     iptables -S | grep <chain_name>

+## To delete a chain :

+The below command deletes the chain from any referring chain.
+In our case the chain is removed from INPUT chain.

+     iptables -D INPUT -j <chain_name>

+Then, flush the entire chain i.e., delete all the rules from the chain.

+     iptables -F <chain_name>

+Finally, delete the chain.

+     iptables -X <chain_name>

+**Best Practices** - Inorder not to harm the system iptables configurations or to be able to restore them incase of some problem iptables allow us to save the iptable rules into a file using the iptables-save module:

+     /sbin/iptables-save > /opt/miq/firewall/iptables-works-`date +%FT%T`

+The file name format are as follows:

+     /opt/miq/firewall/iptables-works-2020-01-21T06:45:09

+If you do something that prevents your system from working properly, you can quickly restore it using the following command:

+     /sbin/iptables-restore < /opt/miq/firewall/iptables-works-2020-01-21T06:45:09

+To add the new rules keeping the current ones:

+     sudo iptables-restore -n < /etc/sysconfig/iptables